Each year, the McCourt Policy Innovation Lab selects a new group of passionate and skilled students to propel its mission.

 Catherine Lyons - Co-Director

-Catherine is a first-year Master's in Public Policy student at the McCourt School.
+Catherine is a second-year Master of Public Policy student at the McCourt School.
 She comes to Washington, DC from Los Angeles, California, where she was Southern California Director for FWD.us, a bipartisan nonprofit advocacy organization focused on passing immigration reform.
 Previously, she led the housing and community development policy work for a business-led nonprofit in the San Francisco Bay Area.
 She also served as an AmeriCorps member in New Orleans after graduating from the University of Southern California.

 Moha is currently a Master of Public Policy candidate at the McCourt School of Public Policy at Georgetown University.
 She has experience in financial reporting and management of public grant funding, and was most recently a research assistant in the area of critical infrastructure and cyber security.
 A graduate of the Australian National University in Canberra, she's enjoying the new experiences of daily life on the other side of the world and hoping her insights can be applied here too.
 Her interests are focused in urban infrastructure and planning policy.